5-Minute Blackberry Pie Overnight Oats

 Blackberry Pie Overnight Oats

-- ½ cup unsweetened plant-based milk of your choice
+- ½ cup hemp milk, or unsweetened plant milk of your choice

-- ⅓ cup rolled oats gluten free if desired (learn about the benefits of oats!)
+- ⅓ cup rolled oats, gluten free if desired (learn about the benefits of oats!)

 - 1 tablespoon chia seeds